Current Projects

 Superfund Site and Other Potential Risks

-With the American Geophysical Union's Thriving Earth Exchange and Local Environmental Action Demanded, this project illustrates the extent of the Tar Creek Superfund Site in Ottawa County, Oklahoma.
+With the American Geophysical Union's Thriving Earth Exchange and Local Environmental Action Demanded, this project illustrated the extent of the Tar Creek Superfund Site in Ottawa County, Oklahoma.
 The map is currently being used to demonstrate the urgent need for safer regulations and further remediation.
-The map is publicly accessible and can be found here.
+The map is publicly accessible here.